recruitmenttestfrance/full-stack-developer-recruitment-test/Answers.md

 I'm not as experienced with backend as I am with frontend.
 However I would have probably started to split the slot generation part.
 Right now it is pretty much contained only in the Location class.

-How can you handle post midnight cases to be displayed on the same day and not the next one?
+### How can you handle post midnight cases to be displayed on the same day and not the next one?

+With the way I have made my code, I think it could work by simply extending the time ranges.
+For example by providing ranges that when we sumup end up with more than 24h for a single day.

 ### How long did you spend on the frontend coding test?
-What were your biggest difficulties?

 Roughly 5-6 hours.

+### What were your biggest difficulties?

+Making sure the layout was as close as possible to the screenshot.
+I ended going on eva.gg to find out what was the font you are usually using.
+Also I'm very not happy with the way I handled the passing of data between the components.
+It actually slowed me down quite a lot.
+I would have probably used something like redux if I were to do it again.

 ### How would you track down a performance issue in production?